 Gym rings are gym rings.
 They may be wooden or plastic, it doesn't matter.
 Use chalk.
 Do not use TRX or other systems suspended from a single point right above your head.

 Any regular stopwatch is fine.
-If you decide to do The Supreme Master Assessment alone, use a helpful sport timer app such as Complex Timer.
+If you decide to do The Supreme Master Assessment alone use a helpful sport timer app.
+F.ex. such as Complex Timer or other interval timer.

 You will need this to make measurements in several tests.

 Regular chalk or liquid?
 It doesn't matter.
 Don't use too little or too much.
 Just secure a static, dry grip in test exercises.
 Aside from grip, chalk can come in handy to make marks for certain test exercises.